brianbuccola/brianbuccola.github.io/work.md

 ## Published

+- Brian Buccola and Luka Crnič.
+2020.
+  [NPIs, intervention, and collectivity][intcoll-lb].
+  Accepted (with minor revisions) in *Semantics and Pragmatics*.
 - Brian Buccola, Manuel Križ, and Emmanuel Chemla.
+2020.
+  [Conceptual alternatives: Competition in language and beyond][concepts-lb].
   Accepted (with minor revisions) in *Linguistics and Philosophy*.
-  [Conceptual alternatives: Competition in language and beyond][concepts-lb].
 - Brian Buccola and Andreas Haida.
 2020.
   [How obligatory irrelevance, symmetric alternatives, and dense scales conspire: The case of modified numerals and ignorance][salt30-lb].
   *Semantics and Linguistic Theory* (SALT) 30.
 464--484.